 (1) The fact that the substance involved in this case was not real is no defense to the attempt charge.
-But the government must convince you that the defendant it actually thought he was buying [selling] real (2) The government must show that the defendant's actions uniquely mark criminal.
-In other words, the defendant's conduct, taken as a whole, must a reasonable doubt that he actually thought he was buying [selling] real clearly confirm beyond
+But the government must convince you that the defendant actually thought he was buying [selling] real .

+(2) The government must show that the defendant's actions uniquely marked his conduct as criminal.
+In other words, the defendant's conduct, taken as a whole, must clearly confirm beyond a reasonable doubt that he actually thought he was buying [selling] real .